NRCHKB/NRCHKB.github.io/content/wiki/service/television/index.md

 * **Input 2** as child service of _Television Service_
 * **Input 3** as child service of _Television Service_

+**Note:** Such complex linked services only work properly if they are standalone accessories.
+Otherwise the linked services are not shown correctly in the home app.

 ## Example With Speaker and 4 inputs

 This example will show a television service with 4 inputs and a speaker (volume control).
 There are two functions that should be used to name your specific devices.
 These functions are `Setup TV` and `Setup Inputs`.